 Industrial Real Estate and Warehouses

-Asia’s industrial sector is strong and continue adding to the demand for logistics facilities and warehouses.
+Asia’s industrial sector is strong and continues adding to the demand for logistics facilities and warehouses.
 Here, Indonesia and Vietnam are two countries that truly stand out.

 Large corporations from countries like Singapore and Japan have poured money into Indonesia’s industrial real estate market recently.
 The logistics sector will be one of the most interesting, with increased activity in the commodity, manufacturing, and retail industry.

 The growth in eCommerce will have a big impact on the industrial property market as well.
-We’ll see a bigger demand of advanced logistics facilities, having autonomous vehicles, robotic systems, and delivery drones.
+We’ll see a bigger demand for advanced logistics facilities, having autonomous vehicles, robotic systems, and delivery drones.